Demston/Demston/README.md

 ### 👨‍💻 About me:

 My name is Dmitry.
 Here I post my projects and developments.
-I am developing applications in Python for automate my work at the job and at home.
+I develop applications in Python for work and at home.
-I work in a banking sector in IT.
-Also in the past I modeled in 3Ds Max.

 ---